kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - The email subject line
      -
    * - email_category
-     - integer
+     - int
-     - The category identifier of the email
+     - The category ID of the email
      - Categories may be retrieved via the :doc:`emails_get_email_category_lists` endpoint
    * - filter
-     - integer
+     - int
-     - The filter identifier
+     - The filter ID
-     - Available filters can retrieved via the :doc:`../contacts/querying_filters` endpoint
+     - Available filters can be retrieved via the :doc:`../contacts/querying_filters` endpoint
    * - contactlist
-     - integer
+     - int
      - The contact list identifier
      - Contact lists may be retrieved via the :doc:`../contacts/querying_contact_lists` endpoint
    * - html_source